kevinjantw/aws-fpga_hello-world/README.md

 (06) Generate Hardware (HW) Xilinx FPGA Binary
   The Vitis system build flow enables the developer to build their host application as well as their Xilinx FPGA Binary.
-  The instructions below describe how to build the Xilinx FPGA Binary and host application using the Makefile provided with a simple "hello world" example:
   ```console
   $ cd $VITIS_DIR/examples/xilinx/hello_world
   $ make clean